bloops-project/bloops/README.md

 ```

 ## What is bloopsbot?
-What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes
+What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes for local offline groups

 ## Location
 You can use it here -> [bloops in Telegram](https://t.me/bloops_bot)